AmadeusBio.ai

 Verification

-Open a new terminal or command prompt session and verify the setup by triggering Napari's help or info command:
+Open a new terminal or command prompt session and verify the setup by triggering Napari's info command:

 napari --info

-(If successful, your terminal will print the Napari environment details without requiring you to manually activate the virtual environment first.)
+(If successful, your terminal will print the Napari environment details and napari-mcp should appear in the Plugins list.
+This confirms discovery without requiring you to manually activate the virtual environment first.)

 Connect to Claude Code